stuartamsimpson/stuart_capstone/README.md

 405: Method Not Allowed
 422: Not Processable
 500: Internal Service Error

+Roles/Users

+Two roles have been setup in Auth0.
+Casting assistant - which can only view movies and actors
+User: stuartudacitycast@mail2uk.com
+Password: stuartCASTcapstone1!

+Executive Producer - which can do anything
+User: stuartudacityexec@mail.com
+Password: stuartEXECcapstone1!

+API Endpoints

 GET /login
 The user is redirected to the Auth0 login page where they can login to the app